bettrve/bettrave.github.io/README.md

 ** including min, max and std for each data type cited above

-A status/event file for each turbine is also provided.
+A status/event file for each turbine is also provided where events or informations are recorded.

 In the next slides, first turbine will be analysed for the time interval: 2019-01-01 00:00:00 to 2020-01-01 00:00:00 (365 days).